lovexyn0827/MessMod/README.md

 ## Advanced Mixins

 Some mixins is this Mod may bring about significant performance cost and may has unexpected impact on the vanilla multi-thread mechanism.
 Therefore, these mixins are optional.
 By default, all advanced mixins are enabled.
-If you want to disable some advanced mixins, you can press F8 in the title screen or edit `advanced_mixins.prop` in the game directory.
+If you want to disable some advanced mixins, you can press F8 (not available on MacOS) in the title screen or edit `advanced_mixins.prop` in the game directory.
 Note that modifications to advanced mixin configurations requires a restart to take effect.

 Disabling advanced mixins may make related features no longer available.